OleksandrDemian/lemondi/workspaces/fastify/README.md

-# BFrame Fastify Module (`@bframe/fastify`)
+# LemonDI Fastify Module (`@lemondi/fastify`)

 ## Overview

-`@bframe/fastify` is an integration module of the **BFrame** library that brings Fastify web framework support into the BFrame Dependency Injection (DI) ecosystem.
+`@lemondi/fastify` is an integration module of the **LemonDI** library that brings Fastify web framework support into the LemonDI Dependency Injection (DI) ecosystem.
 With this module, you can easily define routes, handle HTTP requests using decorators, and start a Fastify server with seamless DI integration.

-This module allows developers to use the power of Fastify to build fast and scalable web servers while benefiting from BFrame's decorator-based DI approach.
+This module allows developers to use the power of Fastify to build fast and scalable web servers while benefiting from LemonDI's decorator-based DI approach.

 ## Table of Contents